-Child Protection Advice Line (CPAL):
+Child Protection Advice Line:

-When the DSL completes a MASH referral form and sends it securely to the Multi-Agency Safeguarding Hub, the referral form will be accurate and sufficiently detailed to enable the MASH Assessment and Intervention Team to make a decision on the level of statutory response required.
+The DSL will contact CPAL/MASH in the first instance to seek advice and guidance.
+When the DSL completes a MASH referral form and sends it securely to the Multi-Agency Safeguarding Hub, the referral form will be accurate and sufficiently detailed to enable the MASH Assessment and Intervention Team to make a decision on the level of statutory response required in accordance with the LBTH Thresholds Guidance.

-If the child is already known to Children's Social Care, then the DSL will communicate safeguarding concerns with the allocated Social Worker.
+If the child is already known to Children's Social Care, then the DSL will communicate safeguarding concerns to the allocated Social Worker.